Guide·May 3, 2026·12 min read

 Floowed

-We’re a loan decisioning platform built for SEA fintechs, NBFCs, microfinance institutions, multifinance companies, BNPL operators, rural banks, cooperatives, and mid-market SME lenders.
+We’re a loan decisioning platform built for lenders across the full spectrum: banks, fintechs, NBFCs, microfinance institutions, multifinance companies, BNPL operators, rural banks, and cooperatives, globally.

-Best for SEA mid-market lenders who need fast activation, no-code policy editing, and document intelligence on bad-quality input
+Best for Lenders who need fast activation, plain-English policy editing, and document intelligence that reads and analyses bad-quality input

-Where it falls short Not the right fit for tier-1 PH banks (GDS Link/CRIF own that segment) or US residential mortgage shops (Encompass)
+Where it falls short Not the right fit for tier-1 banks (GDS Link/CRIF/Provenir own that segment) or US residential mortgage shops (Encompass)

 Three things we do that most alternatives don’t combine in one product:

-1. Native document intelligence on bad-quality input.
-Handwritten, scanned, photographed, faded.
-We read it.
+1. Native document intelligence that reads and analyses bad-quality input.
+Handwritten, scanned, photographed, faded, skewed.
+We read it, normalize the income, turn bank statements into cash-flow signals, and flag tampering.
 We don’t pass the problem upstream or require re-submission.

-2. No-code policy editing via the Decisioning Canvas.
+2. Plain-English policy editing in the Decisioning Engine.
 Your credit officer edits policy directly.
 No developer, no ticket, no sprint.
+Risk teams own the policy; the credit officer runs it day to day.

 3. Same-week activation.
 No professional services dependency.
 Your first loan decision can run this week.